Mholscher/monetary/doc/source/FinancialAssets.rst

 For stocks and bonds we will calculate the return in dividend or interest and the changes in value of the asset.

 A major question here is the uncertainty of the returns on these assets.
 Dividends are following the performance of the company and the value of stocks and bonds are influenced by the economic outlook as well.
 We will not take the risks of the assets into account [usediscount]_.
 Value will be based on the valuation of the asset in the past.
 We will apply the mean growth over a past periods to estimate the growth in the future and make correcting it for uncertainty possible.
-The software has no opinion on the amount of data needed to get a reasonable estimate; it will happily base the expectation on a single year.
+The software has a basic opinion on the amount of data needed to get a reasonable estimate; it will happily base the expectation on two years.
 Personally, I would find that nonsense.
+No history periods or one value will cause an error.

 To this end the valuation will be accepting a list of dates and corresponding values.